famicomical/bookscanOCR/README.md

   -h, --help            show this help message and exit --output_file OUTPUT_FILE
-                        Output file name - if not provided, it will be set to input_file + "_OCR" --lang LANG           Language selection for OCR.
+                        Output file name - if not provided, it will be set to input_file + "_OCR" --page_intervals PAGE_INTERVALS
+                        Comma-separated string of page intervals -- two integers separated by a hyphen, 1-indexing --lang LANG           Language selection for OCR.
 Default is 'eng' --front-cover         Pass the first page of the input PDF to the output unchanged.
-Default is False --back-cover          Pass the final page of the input PDF to the output unchanged.
+Applies after page_intervals --back-cover          Pass the final page of the input PDF to the output unchanged.
 Default is False --angle-range ANGLE_RANGE
                         Deskewing: search for optimal angle between +/- angle_range degrees.
 Default is 2